What Are The Best Strategies For Teaching With Bloom’s Taxonomy?

 For decades, education reform has been focused on curriculum, assessment, instruction, and more recently standards, and data, with these efforts only bleeding over into how students think briefly, and by chance.
-This means that the focus of finite teacher and school resources are not on promoting thinking and understanding, but rather what kinds of things students are going to be thinking about and how they’ll prove they understand them.
+This means that the focus of finite teacher and school resources is not on promoting thinking and understanding, but rather on what kinds of things students are going to be thinking about and how they’ll prove they understand them.

 This stands in contrast to the characteristics of the early 21st-century, which include persistent connectivity, dynamic media forms, information-rich (digital and non-digital) environments, and an emphasis on visibility for pretty much everything.
 What does this mean for how you use Bloom’s Taxonomy in your classroom?
 What kinds of adjustments should you make–if any–in light of these shifts in the 21st-century?

 1. Use Every Level

 There is nothing wrong with lower levels of Bloom’s taxonomy.

 Memorization is much-maligned as a waste of time that dumbs down student learning, and sure-fire evidence that teachers aren’t doing their jobs.
 But in reality the broader and more diverse a student’s knowledge background and schema are, the more fluidly they’ll be able to transition across the various levels of Bloom’s.